giannisgkountras/Snake-Game/README.md

 # Snake Game
 A snake game I created using java.
-I also created the soundtrack and sound effects of the game.
+I also created the game's soundtrack and sound effects.
 In oder to play the game:
   1) Clone this project into a local folder
   2) Run SnakeGame.jar